Snippets of French history: Antoine de St Exupery

 I read “Le Petit Prince” yonks ago – when I was a child I suppose.
 I re-read it in English much later and, somehow, the magic of the story is lost in the translation – it is just not the same somehow, though I couldn’t say why.
 I also read “Vol de Nuit” (Night Flight) in French and it has the same haunting feel to it.

-Antoine de St Exupery was born in to a “poor aristocratic” French family in 1900, much of the French aristocracy having been bumped-off 150 years earlier.
-His father died before Antoine was 4 years old, and the child inherited the title of Count.
-Antoine’s younger brother died a few years later, and for the rest of his life Antoine was subject to fits of depression – presumeably as a result of these childhood traumas.
+Antoine de St Exupery was born in to a “poor aristocratic” French family in 1900, much of the French aristocracy having been, horribly, bumped-off 150 years earlier.
+Antoine’s father died before he was 4 years old, and the child inherited the title of Count.
+Antoine’s younger brother died a few years later, and for the rest of his life Antoine was subject to fits of depression – presumably as a result of these childhood traumas.

 He studied architecture but failed (possibly on purpose) his exams and learned how to fly instead.